 How to prevent muscle cramps?

-One can easily prevent muscle cramps using various self-care methods.
+One can easily prevent them using various self-care methods.

 #1.
 Stay hydrated all-day.